 - Inform low-income litigants of financial and other social service resources that might be available and refer them to the appropriate resources.

 Students from local law schools are available during the school year to provide advice to unrepresented tenants and assist them in filling out forms and pleadings.
 In some cases, a student supervised by a licensed attorney will represent a tenant throughout the case.
-Law Students in Court is generally in the Landlord and Tenant court beginning at 9:30 a.m.
+Rising for Justice is generally in the Landlord and Tenant court beginning at 9:30 a.m.
 The Rising for Justice Program is located in Court Building B, Room 210."

 The Landlord and Tenant Branch of the Civil Division handles all actions for the possession of real property.
 Click to see more about landlord & tenant matters.